 Note that there is an additional requirement if you are requesting a change that affects a minor child, such as custody, parent-time schedules, and certain aspects of your parenting plan.
 After demonstrating that your situation has changed meaningfully and permanently, you must also show the court that the proposed change is in the child’s best interest.
 When performing this analysis, the Court is guided by specific factors found in the applicable statutes. (see Utah Code Annotated 30-3-33 and Utah Code Annotated 30-3-34 )

 If your situation meets the “material and substantial” requirement, then your Petition to Modify will proceed through the court process in much the same way that the original case did.
 Answers, discovery of evidence, mediation, temporary orders, and court hearings are all done in similar fashion.
 In essence, you are re-litigating your case – but this time, with a narrower focus on just the issues that have been affected by your changed circumstances.

 As with any family law case, hiring legal representation allows you to shift the burden to a trained professional and to direct your energies to other things.
 Don’t go it alone – our attorneys stand ready to help you through the modification process.
 Contact our office today to arrange a no-cost, no-obligation meeting with one of our caring and competent family law practitioners.

-Hepworth & Associates’s experienced attorneys are ready to help.
+Hepworth Legal’s experienced attorneys are ready to help.